John Chard

 Born near Plymouth, Chard attended the Royal Military Academy in Woolwich and was commissioned into the Royal Engineers in July 1868.
 He was involved with the construction of fortifications in the Bermuda Garrison (three years) and at Malta (two years) before he was deployed to southern Africa at the start of the Anglo-Zulu War.

-At the end of the war he returned to a hero's welcome in England and was invited to an audience with Queen Victoria.
-After a series of overseas postings he took up his final position in Perth, Scotland.
-He retired from the army as a colonel in 1897 after he was diagnosed with terminal cancer and died at his brother's home in Somerset later that year.
+At the end of the war, he returned to a hero's welcome in the UK and was invited to an audience with Queen Victoria.
+After a series of overseas postings, he took up his final position in Perth, Scotland.
+He retired from the army as a colonel in 1897 after he was diagnosed with terminal cancer.
+He died at his brother's home in Somerset later that year.

 Early life

 Chard was born at Boxhill near Plymouth on 21 December 1847 to William Wheaton Chard and his wife Jane Brimacombe.
 He had two brothers and four sisters.
 His elder brother William Wheaton Chard served with the Royal Fusiliers, rising to the rank of colonel, and his younger brother Charles Edward Chard became rector of a parish church in Hatch Beauchamp, Somerset.
-He was educated at Cheltenham Grammar School and Plymouth New Grammar School, and after a period of private tuition he enrolled at the Royal Military Academy in Woolwich.
+He was educated at Cheltenham Grammar School and Plymouth New Grammar School.
+After a period of private tuition, he enrolled at the Royal Military Academy in Woolwich.

-On 14 July 1868 Chard received a commission as a lieutenant in the Royal Engineers and continued his training at Chatham for the next two years.
-He was posted to Bermuda, along with Lieutenant HP Knacker, in 1870 to construct fortifications at the Naval Dockyard near Hamilton and returned to England four years later for his father's funeral.
-He was then sent to Malta to assist with the improvement of the island's sea defences.
-He returned to England in 1876 where he was based at Aldershot and Chatham, and was assigned to the 5th Company Royal Engineers.
+On 14 July 1868, Chard received a commission as a lieutenant in the Royal Engineers and continued his training at Chatham for the next two years.
+He was posted to Bermuda, along with Lieutenant HP Knacker, in 1870 to construct fortifications at the Naval Dockyard near Hamilton.
+He returned to England four years later for his father's funeral.

+He was assigned to Malta to assist with the improvement of the island's sea defences.
+He returned to England in 1876, where he was based at Aldershot and Chatham, and was assigned to the 5th Company Royal Engineers.

 Rorke's Drift

 On 2 December 1878, the 5th Company Royal Engineers were sent to the Colony of Natal in response to a request from Lord Chelmsford, commander of the British forces in southern Africa, for an additional unit of engineers to assist with preparations for the invasion of the Zulu Kingdom.
-After their arrival on 5 January, Chard was dispatched with a small group of sappers to repair and maintain the punts at one of the few crossings of the Buffalo River which ran along the border of Natal and the Zulu Kingdom.
+After their arrival on 5 January, Chard was dispatched with a small group of sappers to repair and maintain the punts at one of the few crossings of the Buffalo River, which ran along the border of Natal and the Zulu Kingdom.

 A short distance downstream was Rorke's Drift, an isolated mission station used as a staging post for the British invasion force.
 It consisted of two thatched bungalows about 30 m apart—the western building was used as a hospital, and the eastern building had been converted into a storehouse.
 Garrisoned at the Drift were Chelmsford's quartermaster general, Major Henry Spalding, a company of the 2nd Battalion 24th Regiment of Foot commanded by Lieutenant Gonville Bromhead, and a large company of the 3rd Natal Native Contingent (NNC).